 - Hidden Risk of Investing in High P/E Stocks

-Overall, Dynemic Products Ltd seems to be a company, which has been growing at a moderate pace in a competitive business environment leading to lack of pricing power resulting in fluctuating profitability margins over the years.
+Overall, Dynemic Products Ltd seems to be a company, which has been growing at a moderate pace in a competitive business environment leading to a lack of pricing power resulting in fluctuating profitability margins over the years.

 The company has witnessed its profits getting stuck in working capital as the inventory, as well as receivables management, leaves scope for improvement.
 However, the low capital intensiveness of the business as characterized by relatively high NFAT has led to the company keeping its debt levels under check despite doing capex for meeting the sales growth requirements.

-The company has disclosed expansion plans for the third manufacturing unit in Dahej to meet the future growth requirements.
-However, the company is yet to receive necessary govt. approvals despite getting the allotment of land in FY2014.
+The company has disclosed expansion plans for the third manufacturing unit in Dahej to meet future growth requirements.
+However, the company is yet to receive the necessary govt. approvals despite getting the allotment of land in FY2014.

 The company seems to have put in place a management succession plan.
-However, there are concerns about the shareholding of promoters declining significantly over last decade.
+However, there are concerns about the shareholding of promoters declining significantly over the last decade.